DCUBEDcode/dcubed-hugo/content/blog/smoother-css-animations-with-fill-mode.md

 {{% well title="Why use Opacity?" body="Opacity and transform are the two properties that let you get away with cheap animations that most likely will hit that sweet 60 frames per second." %}}

-To keep things how we want them, we can add `animation-fill-mode: forwards` or shorthand `animation: fadeIn 375ms ease forwards`.

-### CSS with fill-mode set
+### CSS with fill-mode applied
+Now if we use `animation-fill-mode: forwards` and set all the list items to have `opacity: 0`, we will now see they all appear hidden and reveal once the animation is complete.
 {{< highlight go >}}
-  .box {
+  .animated-list li {
-    width: 100px;
-    height: 100px;
-    background: DarkGoldenRod;
     animation: fadeIn 375ms ease;
     animation-fill-mode: forwards;
+    opacity: 0;
   }

-  .box--2 {
-    animation-delay: 375ms;
-  }
+  .animated-list li:nth-child(2) { animation-delay: 250ms }
+  .animated-list li:nth-child(3) { animation-delay: 500ms }
+  .animated-list li:nth-child(4) { animation-delay: 750ms }
+  .animated-list li:nth-child(5) { animation-delay: 1000ms }
 {{< / highlight >}}

-Now the boxes will be hidden to start off with and stay visible once the animation is complete.